Surfside, Florida: History

 Between 1923 and 1925, the Tatum Brothers subdivided the land on what is now Surfside.

 Starting in 1924, Henri Levy developed Biscaya Island and a portion of land from 87th to 92nd Streets.

 In 1929–1930, Russell Pancoast, built the Surf Club 90th Street and Collins Avenue.

 In 1935, fearing annexation by the city of Miami Beach, Florida, 35 members of the privately owned club incorporated the Town of Surfside and financed the venture with a $28,500 loan.

 Spearman Lewis was the first mayor of Surfside.

 In 1956, Surfside purchased the Lehman Estate on the northeast corner of 93rd Street and Collins Avenue.
 It acquired additional land via eminent domain and then built a community center.

 In 1960, Hawthorne Park was dedicated.

 On March 1, 1973, Surfside signed a contract with Miami-Dade County to outsource fire/rescue services.

 In 1983, The Shul of Bal Harbour was established at 9540 Collins Avenue.

 Condominium building collapse

 On June 24, 2021, at 1:22 a.m.
 EDT, Champlain Towers South, a 12-story condominium building at 8777 Collins Avenue, partially collapsed, causing 98 deaths, in one of the deadliest structural failures in United States history.
 The building's 40-year recertification was in progress and the roof was being repaired.

-The cause of the collapse of the structure has not been established.
+In June 2026, the National Institute of Standards and Technology (NIST) released their final technical findings on what caused the partial collapse.
+The team concluded the collapse began in early June 2021, when two connections between garage columns and the pool deck failed.
+This led to the partial collapse of the building on June 24, 2021, when two of the supporting columns in the middle part of the tower catastrophically failed.